OfficeDev/office-scripts-docs/docs/tutorials/excel-tutorial.md

 ## Modify the value of a cell

 Now that we can read data, let's use that data to modify the workbook.
 We'll make the value of the cell **D2** positive with the `Math.abs` function.
 The [Math](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/math) object contains many functions to which your scripts have access.
+More information about `Math` and other built-in objects can be found at [Using built-in JavaScript objects in Office Scripts](../develop/javascript-objects.md).

 1. Add the following code to the end of the script: